Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listings/dynamic-link/fields

-Дозволяє додати власні опції для контролу Сорс віджету Dynamic Link, незалежно від білдера
+Allows adding custom options for controlling the Source of the Dynamic Link widget, regardless of the builder.

 **Args:**

-* `$groups` - Доступні поля сгруповані по типам
+* `$groups` - Available fields grouped by type

 **Location:** /includes/listings/manager.php